Casino Helsinki

 Casino Helsinki is a casino located in Helsinki, Finland, located less than a ten minute walk from Central Railway Station.
 It's owned by government-owned Veikkaus and is one of the few casinos in the world, and the second in Finland, to donate all of its profits to charity.
 The other non-profit casino in Finland is Paf which donates all of its profits from the autonomous Åland islands.
 Casino Helsinki employs around 200 people, and it had around 305,000 visitors in 2009 with around 30 million euros of revenue.

+The predecessor of the casino, Casino Ray, founded by the Slot Machine Association and opened in December 1991, operated in Kamppi, in the Hotel Presidentti building.

 The casino is open 363 days a year from 12 pm to 4 am.
 It has around 300 slot machines, over 20 gaming tables and a poker room.
 The two-story casino has around 2600 m2 of space.

 Games

 Table Games

 The selection of table games includes American roulette, blackjack, oasis poker, baccarat and Dynamic Poker Pro.

 Poker

 There are seven poker tables at the casino.
 Depending on the demand, they may offer Texas Hold'em, Omaha Hold'em, Five-Card Stud, Seven-Card Stud, Chinese Poker, and Dealer's Choice.
 In addition to cash games, Casino Helsinki offers weekly tournaments and even the annual Finnish Poker Championships.

 The most common forms of poker at Casino Helsinki are Texas Hold'em and Omaha Hold'em.
 The casino takes a 5% rake from cash game pots up to €10.